mschmidty/bio_notes/r/_posts/2021-12-21-helpful-R-Markdown-stuff.md

 published: true
 ---

 I've been using Rmarkdown to write reports at work.
 Whenever I start a project I end up having to look stuff up that I've looked up a million times before.
-The setup ends up taking so much time and brain power that I figure I'd write it up so I don't have to google my face off to find it.
+The setup ends up taking so much time and brain power that I end up spending half a day on it.
+So I figured I'd write it up so I don't have to google my face off to get up and running.

 ## Front matter
-There isn't much to the front matter until we introduce the [pagedown package](https://pagedown.rbind.io/).
-For now I usually want the date to be the date the document was knitted (`Sys.Date()`).
-I also want to be able to edit the CSS sytles without haveing to knit the document again.
-By default Rmarkdown knits all of the css into the html document.
-That isn't ideal for editing the document.
-You can accomplish these two things by adding the following to your front matter
+There isn't much to the front matter until we introduce the [pagedown package](https://pagedown.rbind.io/) (see below).
+To start, I usually want the date to be the date the document was knitted (`Sys.Date()`).
+I also want to be able to edit the CSS sytles without having to knit the document again.
+By default Rmarkdown knits all the CSS into the html document.
+That isn't ideal for working on the styles.
+Every time you edit a CSS file you have to reknit the document to see the changes.
+You can accomplish these two things by adding the following to your front matter:

 ```r
 ---